Dynamic Graph Neural Networks for Physiological Based Pharmacokinetic Modeling: A Novel Data Driven Approach to Drug Concentration Prediction: Abstract

 \section{Abstract}

-Physiologically Based Pharmacokinetic (PBPK) modeling plays a critical role in drug development by predicting drug concentration dynamics across organs.
-Traditional approaches rely on ordinary differential equations with strong simplifying assumptions, which limit their adaptability to nonlinear physiological interactions.
-In this study, we explore data-driven alternatives for PBPK prediction using deep learning.
-Two baseline architectures—a multilayer perceptron (MLP) and a long short-term memory (LSTM) network—are implemented to capture molecular and temporal dependencies, respectively.
-To incorporate inter-organ interactions, we propose a \textit{Dynamic Graph Neural Network} (Dynamic GNN) that models physiological connections as recurrent message-passing processes between organs.

-Experimental results demonstrate that the proposed Dynamic GNN achieves the highest predictive performance among all models, with an $R^2$ of \textbf{0.9342}, an RMSE of \textbf{0.0159}, and an MAE of \textbf{0.0116}.
-In comparison, the MLP baseline obtains an $R^2$ of 0.8705 and the LSTM achieves 0.8059.
-These results highlight that explicitly modeling the spatial and temporal dependencies of organ interactions enables more accurate and generalizable drug concentration prediction.
-The Dynamic GNN provides a scalable, equation-free alternative to traditional PBPK formulations and demonstrates strong potential for data-driven pharmacokinetic modeling in preclinical and clinical research.
+Physiologically Based Pharmacokinetic (PBPK) modeling is a key tool in drug development for predicting drug concentration dynamics across organs.
+Traditional PBPK approaches rely on ordinary differential equations with simplifying assumptions that limit their ability to capture nonlinear and system-level physiological interactions.
+In this work, we investigate data-driven PBPK modeling using deep learning.
+We implement two baseline architectures—a multilayer perceptron (MLP) and a long short-term memory (LSTM) network—and propose a \textit{Dynamic Graph Neural Network} (Dynamic GNN) that explicitly models inter-organ interactions through recurrent message passing on a physiological graph.
+Experiments on a multi-organ pharmacokinetic dataset show that the Dynamic GNN achieves the lowest mean absolute percentage error (MAPE) of 15.7\% among all models, demonstrating improved relative accuracy despite slightly higher absolute error compared to the MLP baseline.
+The model attains an $R^2$ of 0.9342 with more stable error behavior and better captures inter-organ pharmacokinetic relationships.
+These results highlight the importance of structure-aware modeling for PBPK applications and demonstrate that the proposed Dynamic GNN offers a scalable, equation-free alternative for data-driven pharmacokinetic prediction.